prithwi/how_not2_flu/README.md

 `surveillance drop-off` on this network.
 PAHO updates for several Latin American countries were collected daily from `2012-10` to `2013-10`.
 ILI estimates are generally updated at irregular intervals.
-We assumed the estimate for a particular country for an epi week as avialable from the last update as the true value and calculated percentage relative error as:
+We assumed the estimate for a particular country for an epi week as available from the last update as the true value and calculated percentage relative error as:

 $\text{Error} = \frac{\text{data} - \text{last_update}}{\text{last_update}}$